noahgrant/resourcerer/README.md

     onClickSaveButton() {
       this.setState({isSaving: true});

-      // any other mounted component in the application listening to this model or its collection
+      // any other mounted component in the application that uses this resource
-      // will get re-rendered with the updated name as soon as this is called this.props.userTodoModel.save({name: 'Giving This Todo A New Name}) .then(() => notify('Todo save succeeded!'))
+      // will get re-rendered with the updated name as soon as this is called this.props.userTodoModel.save({name: 'Giving This Todo A New Name'}) .then(() => notify('Todo save succeeded!'))
           .catch(() => notify('Todo save failed :/'))
           .then(() => this.setState({isSaving: false}));